GabrieleParravicini/basic-git-workflow/README.md

+ososossoosos
-This reporitory will show you a basic git workflow for individuals or small teams
+this reporitory will show you a basic git workflow for individuals or small teams